seef-elshnawy/Book-Management-API/README.md

 ## It's very important to enable emails to receive otp

-## without cahing the emails are will never send
+## without caching the emails are will never send